ntwolff/zenith/README.md

-# README.md
-# Zenith Fraud Detection System
+# Zenith - Streaming Fraud Detection System

-The Zenith Fraud Detection System is a proof-of-concept application that demonstrates real-time fraud detection using Kafka, Faust, Neo4j, and FastAPI.
+A proof-of-concept application that demonstrates real-time fraud detection using Kafka/Faust, Neo4j, and FastAPI.

 ## Features

-- Process customer registration and login events in real-time
+- Process events in real-time
-- Store and analyze customer and event data in a graph database (Neo4j)
+- Store and analyze data in a graph database (Neo4j)
-- Expose API endpoints for handling events
+- Expose API endpoints for handling events & analytics

 ## Installation